 6. You’ll need at least one sweet treat on Spring Break, so why not visit Chaney’s Dairy Barn, where you can try the ice cream that USA Today named the best in the state.
 Let the kids play on Chaney’s phenomenal playground (at no extra charge) or pay a nominal fee to do a self-guided farm tour or play on the jumping pillow.

 7. Depending on when your Spring Break is, you might be able to catch the Bowling Green Hot Rods on one of their April home series.
-The Hot Rods are the reigning Midwest League Champs, and they are a Single-A affiliate of the Tampa Bay Rays.
+The Hot Rods won the 2018 Midwest League Championship, and they are a Single-A affiliate of the Tampa Bay Rays.
 Let the kids watch America’s past-time — or have a ball at the BG Ballpark’s playground and Merry-Go-Round.
+You might even plan to come back in June, when the Hot Rods host the Midwest League All-Star Game.

 8. What kids don’t love seeing planes up close?
 Check out Aviation Heritage Park, where you can see military aircraft with ties to Warren County-area residents.
 After you learn about these planes and the heroes who flew them, head over to adjacent Basil Griffin Park for a beautiful evening outdoors and even feed the park’s resident ducks.
 Your kids may also enjoy a trip to the Bowling Green-Warren County Regional Airport, where they can see small aircraft coming and going.

 9. The Kentucky Museum on campus at Western Kentucky University offers free admission, and your family can explore both its permanent and temporary exhibits as well as learn more about our favorite foodie, Bowling Green’s Duncan Hines.
-Another attraction with WKU ties, the Baker Arboretum, is also free to tour and the perfect spot to see the season in bloom!
+Another attraction with WKU ties, the Baker Arboretum, is also free to tour and the perfect spot to see the season in bloom — stop in the Downing Museum while you're at the arboretum.